Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 # Future Features
 - Users should be able to create, update, and delete their own stories.
 - Users should be able to view a list of stories added to their libraries.
+- Users should be able to view stories filtered by category.
 - Users should be able to add (and remove) tags for their own stories, so they can categorize their content beyond the limits of the standard admin-controlled categories.
+- Admins should be able to carry out all admin activities without having to access the built-in Django admin panel.
+In this scenario, admin functions would appear on the front-end when admins are logged in (e.g. an admin viewing a page with comments would have the option to approve comments directly, from that page).

 # Deployment